 - Psychological, Social, and Biological Foundations of Behavior

 - Critical Analysis and Reasoning Skills

 Medical college admission committees consider MCAT scores as part of their admission decision process.
-The test is administered in computerized format.
+The test is administered in a computerized format.

 From MCAT Essentials

-Your preparation for the MCAT exam should begin with a careful review of the information on the MCAT website, and in the MCAT Student Manual, also available on the website.
+Your preparation for the MCAT exam should begin with a careful review of the information on the MCAT website and in the MCAT Student Manual, also available on the website.
 Note the reasoning, writing, and problem-solving skills assessed by the MCAT exam and the science topics covered on the test.
 Particularly in the sciences, you should review relevant course outlines, notes, and textbooks.
-After you have covered the material online and reviewed course materials, you should take one or more of the official MCAT Practice Tests in order to help determine the areas in which you may need further study.
+After you have covered the material online and reviewed course materials, you should take one or more of the official MCAT Practice Tests to help determine the areas in which you may need further study.
 When taking a practice test, try to replicate an actual testing environment as closely as possible.
 Minimize distractions, time yourself, and take the sections in their standard order (Physical Sciences, Verbal Reasoning, Writing Sample, and Biological Sciences).

 Official MCAT Practice Tests are comprised of items that were developed exclusively for the MCAT and are currently available for purchase from the AAMC.
 Using the provided raw-to-scaled score conversion tables, candidates can estimate their likely MCAT exam score, plus or minus one scaled score.
-A free online practice test is available online at www.e-mcat.com.
-This practice test provides optional interactive feedback that can be turned on/off by the examinee, automated scoring, and a sophisticated diagnostic summary report across content areas.
-It also permits candidates to select an entire examination or a section only, and to customize their item selection by content area, type of skill, type of reading passage, or item difficulty.
+This practice test offers optional interactive feedback that can be turned on/off by the examinee, automated scoring, and a sophisticated diagnostic summary report across content areas.
+Candidates can select an entire examination or a section only and to customize their item selection by content area, type of skill, type of reading passage, or item difficulty.
 Web and paper tests are available from MCAT.

 Check out the Official Guide to the MCAT.